donorbox/donorbox-api/README.md

 ------------------------------------------------------------------

-This is Donorbox API endpoints URL with appropriate HTTP method
+This is the Donorbox API endpoints URL with appropriate HTTP method:

 `{METHOD} https://donorbox.org{endpoint}`